gui2de/ppol768-spring23/Individual Assignments/README.md

-The `Individual assignments` folder contains, for each student, your individual assignments submissions.
+The `Individual Assignments` folder contains, for each student, your individual assignments submissions.